mrkevr/quiz-generator/README.md

 [INFO] Finished at: 2023-11-11T22:23:52+08:00
 [INFO] ------------------------------------------------------------------------
 ```
+> [!IMPORTANT]
+> You have to a define a valid file directory when building, the application validates the directory on start up.
 - Once successfully built, you can run the jar file using one of these commands :
 ```
 java -jar quiz-generator-0.0.1-SNAPSHOT.jar --file.directory=C:/Your/Directory/UploadFolder